ss4ws/art-site/content/blog/practical-guide-spyros.md

 layout: single-sidebar
 ---

+### Introduction

+The intention behind this guide is to help students create their individual visualizations from their data.
+Since their data lives in a spreadsheet in their professor Google Drive, as a prerequisite step the professor needs to provide an individualized version of the spreadsheet to each student.
+The initial cleaning of the spreadsheet by the professor may be a somewhat fastidious task (see task) but it doesn't involve any particular expertise in data analytics.
+It only requires patience and careful attention.

 ### How to create your radar chart from your data at the end of the semester.

-This guide is intended to help students create their individual visualizations from the data they have been collecting throughout the semester.
-You don't need to have any expertise in data analytics but you need to be patient and follow the steps carefully.

 1. In the spreadsheet provided by your professor, select your data.
 Ignore the first row with the titles.
 2. Insert > Chart